nbering/nicholasbering-ca/_posts/2014-08-16-agc-hide-series.md

     chart1.options = {
       "title": "Sales per month",
       "colors": ['#0000FF', '#009900', '#CC0000', '#DD9900'],
-      //defaultColors property is not part of the strandard options
+      //defaultColors property is not part of the standard options
       //object.
 I've added it here to keep a backup of the original
       //colors to call on when re-enabling a series.
       "defaultColors": ['#0000FF', '#009900', '#CC0000', '#DD9900'],